National Weather Service St. Louis, Missouri: KXI-49

 KXI-49 is located southeast of Salem, IL.
 It operates at 162.475 MHz and serves Salem, Mt.
 Vernon, and Centralia in south-central Illinois.

 KXI-70

-KXI70 (sometimes referred to as Jerseyville All Hazards) is a NOAA Weather Radio station that serves Jerseyville, Illinois and surrounding cities as well as the northern and eastern portions of the Greater St. Louis area.
+KXI70 (sometimes referred to as Jerseyville All Hazards) is a NOAA Weather Radio station that serves Jerseyville, Illinois and surrounding cities as well as the northern and northeastern portions of the Greater St. Louis area.
 It is programmed from the National Weather Service forecast office in St. Louis, Missouri with its transmitter located southeast of Jerseyville.
 It broadcasts weather and hazard information for the following counties in Illinois: Calhoun, Greene, Jersey, Macoupin, and Madison.

 KXI-42

-Located northwest of Chester, IL and operating at 162.450 MHz, KXI-42 serves Chester, Illinois and Perryville, Missouri.
+Located northwest of Chester, IL and operating at 162.450 MHz, KXI-42 serves Chester, Illinois, Ste.
+Genevieve, Missouri and Perryville, Missouri.

 KXI-79

 Located just east of Coffeen Lake near Hillsboro, IL and operating at 162.425 MHz, KXI-79 serves Litchfield and Vandalia in south-central Illinois.